Book: The Redneck Manifesto: How Hillbillies, Hicks, and White Trash Became America’s Scapegoats

 I started losing faith in liberalism when I began noticing that every liberal who accused me of white privilege seemed to come from a more privileged socioeconomic background than I did… If indigenous Amazonian tribes were subjects to acid rain, the liberals were emotionally devastated.
 But if a trailer park of white trash across town all got cancer because they lived atop a toxic dump, it was a joke.

 For anyone who knows me in real life, these political opinions of mine may not be evident.
-I’m quiet on politics for the most part, mainly because I feel sort of beaten down.
+I’m very liberal, but I’m quiet on politics for the most part, mainly because I feel sort of beaten down.
 My husband and I lost our jobs.
 We had gaps in medical insurance that broke us financially (it was neat when I broke my leg and needed a plate before the COBRA got settled).
 We almost lost our home.
 Outwardly, we may look affluent and like we have power but we don’t.
 No one does anymore except a handful of people at the top.

 Ugh.
 I don’t even know what I’m getting at anymore.
 Maybe I just want everyone to stop complaining and to shut the fuck up.
-Obama, Lou Dobbs, people who use gender-neutral pronouns, Birthers, Tea Baggers, George Clooney, people who believe in the Twelve Steps, Bono, Rick Warren, every libertarian who ever lived – if everyone would just shut the fuck up the world would be so much better, and of course I don’t include myself in this because I like the sound of my own voice.
+Obama, Lou Dobbs, Birthers, Tea Baggers, George Clooney, people who believe in the Twelve Steps, Bono, Rick Warren, every libertarian who ever lived – if everyone would just shut the fuck up the world would be so much better, and of course I don’t include myself in this because I like the sound of my own voice.
 And keyboard.

 But back to Goad.
 While none of the quotes I present reflect his humor, he peppers the book with darkly hilarious observations.
 He writes honestly and kindly without an ounce of apology (as should be evident in this review) and speaks about topics that frighten most people who don’t heartily identify with one side of the political spectrum or the other.
 In fact, I worry a bit what some may think of me, liking this book so much, but given some of the crap I read and love, liking a book that makes sense on many levels should not worry me.